stolostron/cluster-backup-operator/README.md

 To address this limitation, when a `Restore.cluster.open-cluster-management.io` resource is created, the Cluster Back up and Restore Operator runs a post restore operation  which will clean up the hub and remove any resources created by a previous acm restore and not part of the currently restored backup.

 The post restore cleanup option uses the `cleanupBeforeRestore` property to identify the subset of objects to clean up.
-There are two options you could set for this clean up:
+These are two options you could set for this clean up:
 - `None` : no clean up necessary, just call Velero restore.
 This is to be used on a brand new hub and when running the restore and restore all resources, active and passive data.
 - `CleanupRestored` : clean up all resources created by a previous acm restore and not part of the currently restored backup.
+- `CleanupAll` : clean up all resources on the hub which could be part of an acm backup, even if they were not created as a result of a restore operation.
+This is to be used when content has been created on this hub before the restore operation is executed.
+Use this option with extreme caution  as this will also cleanup resources on the hub created by the user, not just by a previously restored backup.
+It is strongly recommended to use the `CleanupRestored` option instead and to refrain from manually updating hub content when the hub is designated as a passive candidate for a disaster scenario.
+Use a clean hub as a passive cluster.
+Avoid  situations where you have to swipe the cluster using the `CleanupAll` option; this is given as a last alternative.

 <b>Note:</b>